Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 Right.

-Oh all the electrical plants, the electrical plants.
+Oh, the electrical plants, the electrical plants.

-Do you really think God would create people who in improving their own lives would destroy destroy the planet?
+Do you really think God would create people who in improving their own lives would destroy, destroy the planet?

-That power plants are actually what's causing ice to melt.
+That power plants are actually what's causing ice to melt?

 I mean, go at it.

-There's a there's a number of different ways here.
+There's a number of different ways here.

-I the challenge here is ten years old.
+The challenge here is 10 years old.

-I don't talk to ten-year-olds.
+I don't talk to 10-year-olds.

 So I'm in this in this in this regard, I am woefully, and I will admit it, I am woefully inept in trying to figure out how to reach it.